CJey/overseer/README.md

 * The child process is provided with these files which is converted into a `Listener/s` for the `Program` to consume.
 * All child process pipes are connected back to the main process.
 * All signals received on the main process are forwarded through to the child process.
-* `Fetcher` runs in a goroutine and checks for updates at preconfigured interval.
-When `Fetcher` returns a valid binary stream (`io.Reader`), the master process saves it to a temporary location, verifies it, replaces the current binary and initiates a graceful restart.
-* The `fetcher.HTTP` accepts a `URL`, it polls this URL with HEAD requests and until it detects a change.
-On change, we `GET` the `URL` and stream it back out to `overseer`.
-See also `fetcher.S3`.
-* Once a binary is received, it is run with a simple echo token to confirm it is a `overseer` binary.
 * Except for scheduled restarts, the active child process exiting will cause the main process to exit with the same code.
 So, **`overseer` is not a process manager**.

 See [Config](https://godoc.org/github.com/cjey/overseer#Config)uration options [here](https://godoc.org/github.com/cjey/overseer#Config) and the runtime [State](https://godoc.org/github.com/cjey/overseer#State) available to your program [here](https://godoc.org/github.com/cjey/overseer#State).